 Other Recreational Interests

 Mark is keen to see sports injuries and problems (especially if related to his interests in cycling, skiing or windsurfing).
 He has completed 2 Etape du Tours in France which is the Tour De France stage open to amateurs every year.
 A seven plus hour slog up several kilometres of vertical ascent which the pros do the week after (in half the time).
-He is can also be found struggling to control his new toy, a hydrofoiling windsurfer, off South Beach.
-He is married to Tanya, who is also a GP in Perth, with 2 grown up children, a son at Edinburgh University and a daughter pilot training with the RAF.
+He can also be spotted hydrofoil windsurfing off South Beach.
+He is married to Tanya, who is also a GP, with 2 grown up children.